BDC Hamburger Icon

 Finding highly qualified people to fill crucial roles within a small business can be incredibly difficult.
 Many small business owners don’t have the time or expertise to reach a vast pool of applicants.
 In the past, they may have settled for whoever was available, even if they weren’t the best fit for their company.

-Many of the best PEO services offer recruitment assistance that can increase the speed and efficacy of the recruitment process dramatically.
+Many of the best PEO services offer recruitment assistance that can increase dramatically the speed and efficacy of the recruitment process.
 Services may include writing and placing advertisements, interviewing applicants, and administering background checks.
 Experienced recruiters are adept at asking the right interview questions to analyze prospective employees in ways the average small business owner can’t.
-When factoring in the costs associated with finding and training an employee, this service is worth considering for companies that anticipate an increase in the number of employees they will need in the future.
+When factoring in the costs associated with finding and training an employee, the service is worth considering for companies that anticipate an increase in the number of employees they will need in the future.

 Did You Know?Did you know